andrewlalis/movescript/docs/src/guide/movescript/spec.md

 `3F2U1L` - Move forward 3 blocks, then up 2 blocks, and turn left.

-`B2RAd` - Move back 2 blocks, then turn right twice, and then attack downward.
+`B2RAd` - Move back, then turn right twice, and then attack downward.